MicrosoftDocs/sdk-api/sdk-api-src/content/fwpsu/nf-fwpsu-fwpsaleendpointenum0.md

 ## -description

+Enumerates application layer enforcement (ALE) endpoints.

+> [!NOTE]
+> **FwpsAleEndpointEnum0** is a specific version of **FwpsAleEndpointEnum**.
+For more info, see [WFP version-independent names and targeting specific versions of Windows](/windows/win32/fwp/wfp-version-independent-names-and-targeting-specific-versions-of-windows).

 ## -parameters

 ### -param engineHandle

+The handle for an open session with the filter engine.
+This handle is obtained when a session is opened by calling **FwpmEngineOpen0**.

 ### -param enumHandle

+The enumeration handle created by a previous call to [FwpsAleEndpointCreateEnumHandle0](./nf-fwpsu-fwpsaleendpointcreateenumhandle0.md).

 ### -param numEntriesRequested

+The maximum number of endpoint property entries to return.
+The actual number of entries enumerated is returned in *numEntriesReturned*.
+The actual number is less than the requested number only if fewer endpoints than the requested are present.

 ### -param entries

+A pointer to an array of [FWPS_ALE_ENDPOINT_PROPERTIES0](/windows/win32/api/fwpstypes/ns-fwpstypes-fwps_ale_endpoint_properties0) structure pointers.
+Each structure contains the properties of a single endpoint.
+The array contains as many elements as the value returned in *numEntriesReturned*.

 ### -param numEntriesReturned

+On return, the number of elements in the array of endpoint property structures pointed to by *entries*.

 ## -returns

 ## -remarks

 ## -see-also